Dosage Form: injection, solution

 For the primary purpose of sedation and relief of anxiety, the usual recommended initial dose of lorazepam for intravenous injection is 2 mg total, or 0.02 mg/lb (0.044 mg/kg), whichever is smaller.
 This dose will suffice for sedating most adult patients and ordinarily should not be exceeded in patients over 50 years of age.
 In those patients in whom a greater likelihood of lack of recall for perioperative events would be beneficial, larger doses as high as 0.05 mg/kg up to a total of 4 mg may be administered (see also CLINICAL PHARMACOLOGY, WARNINGS, PRECAUTIONS, and ADVERSE REACTIONS).
 Doses of other injectable central-nervous-system-depressant drugs ordinarily should be reduced (see PRECAUTIONS).
 For optimum effect, measured as lack of recall, intravenous lorazepam should be administered 15 to 20 minutes before the anticipated operative procedure.

 There are insufficient data to support efficacy or make dosage recommendations for intravenous lorazepam in patients less than 18 years of age; therefore, such use is not recommended.

-The dose of Lorazepam Injection should be reduced by 50% when coadministered with probenecid or valproate (see PRECAUTIONS: Drug Interactions).
+The dose of lorazepam should be reduced by 50% when coadministered with probenecid or valproate (see PRECAUTIONS, Drug Interactions).